 Join your local guide and take a short trishaw ride to the Nyaung Shwe jetty where we board a private, wooden motorboat for a full-day excursion on Inle Lake.
 Explore villages built on stilts and floating gardens, getting a chance to learn about the life and culture of the lake’s residents.
 Stop in at workshops making incredible hand-woven silks and fabrics created from the fibers of the lotus flower.

-We will also visit Phaung Daw Oo Pagoda where we can join local devotees as they come to pay homage to this sacred site.
+During the day, also visit Phaung Daw Oo Pagoda and join local devotees as they come to pay homage to this sacred site.
 If time allows, there will also be a stop at Nge Phe Chaung, a wooden monastery with a remarkable collection of Buddha images.

 Day 7: Drive to Heho, Fly to Yangon